virtualarchitectures/DS-Data-Logger/README.md

-# DS-Data_Logger
+# DS-Data-Logger
-A web-based intyerface and applications designed for logging data in the field on a mobile device during data walks.
+A web-based interface and applications designed for logging data in the field on a mobile device during data walks.

 ## About